golemfoundation/wildland-client/Documentation/manpages/wl-storage.rst

 :command:`wl storage publish <storage> [<storage> ...]`
 -------------------------------------------------------

-Publish storages manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).
+Publish storage manifests into user's manifests catalog (first container from the catalog that provides read-write storage will be used).

 .. program:: wl-storage-unpublish